 Dcomments: Done

-7. This total amount owed to ActivityChief from the vendor if applicable will be automatically debited for the next payment due to the vendor and this amount will be shown as "Withheld Payment" as outlined in the payment statement see the payment feedback document..
+8. This total amount owed to ActivityChief from the vendor if applicable will be automatically debited for the next payment due to the vendor and this amount will be shown as "Withheld Payment" as outlined in the payment statement see the payment feedback document.

 Dcomments: Done